-Both comfortably beat the iPhone 6S (which lost 30%), Sony Xperia Z5 (25%) and HTC 10 (22%), but couldn't come close to the stellar performance by the LG G5 which dropped just 9% - although it struggled to see out a full day on a single charge.
+However, the S7 couldn't come close to the stellar performance by the LG G5 which dropped just 9% - although it struggled to see out a full day on a single charge.

 The Galaxy S6 produced a similarly impressive result, losing 16% in the same test, but its downfall, battery performance-wise, was in standby rather than during intense activity.

 The Galaxy S7 is much better at holding onto charge when it's idle.
 Overnight it lost no more than 10%, and that was with the always-on display enabled.
-That's partly thanks to Google's new Doze mode, which is built into Marshmallow, but I suspect Samsung's also made some efficiencies of its own.
+That's partly thanks to Google's Doze mode, but I suspect Samsung's also made some efficiencies of its own.

 We also put the Galaxy S7 through a two-hour web browsing test.
 We ran a web script on the phone, as well as five of our other favorite phones, to see which one had the most battery at the end of the test.